 It is sometimes the case that workers compensation benefits come up short when it comes to providing the coverage that injured workers need.
 Fortunately, workers may also be able to file a personal injury claim against a responsible party for their injuries, except for those cases where the responsibility for the accident/injury/illness falls solely on the shoulders of the employer.
 These third-party claims can help bridge the gap between the coverage provided by the worker’s compensation policy and the true damages incurred by the claimant.

 A third-party claim against an at-fault party is generally filed alongside the claim for workers’ compensation benefits.
 When injuries are particularly serious, third-party claims can help the claimant recover additional monetary compensation commiserate with the injuries sustained—and at a higher level than the injured worker might collect from the workers’ comp carrier.
 Injured employees may seek the following damages in a third-party damage claim:

-At Koszdin, Fields, Sherry & Katz, our on-the-job accident attorney is ready to help you recover the benefits and settlement that is due to you under the law.
+At Koszdin, Fields & Sherry, our on-the-job accident attorney is ready to help you recover the benefits and settlement that is due to you under the law.
 Our team is well-adept at handling all types of workplace injury, illness, and accident claims—from trip-and-fall incidents to falls from ladders or exposure to toxic chemicals.
 We also have a strong track record handling claims involving mental stress and repetitive motion injuries, among others.